How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 sudo apt install git

-After installation, check if Git is installed correctly by displaying its version information:
+After installation, verify that Git was installed correctly by displaying the version information.

 git --version

-If the version information appears, Git is successfully installed.
+If the version information is displayed, the installation was successful.

 git config --global user.name "Your Name"